Robbin-Law/Robbin-Law.github.io/dmit1508/c-design/theory-normalization.md

 title: Normalization
 ---

-This material is provided here thanks to it's creator Dan Gilleland.
+This content is complements of it's creator Dan Gilleland.

 ## Zero Normal Form